vatsal-afk/bootloader/README.md

 >fat12.asm contains header files for FAT 12 file system.

-Basic error handling functionality has been implemented.
+Basic error handling and debugging functionality has been implemented.

 The kernel implementation is basic and the kernel prints on the emulator the message alongwith the selected boot option.